-State Street will evaluate companies' ESG disclosure and performance using its proprietary R-Factor scoring system, introduced in 2019.
-Beginning this proxy season, State Street will take "appropriate voting action" against board members at S&P 500 firms that are laggards on their scores and by 2022 it will expand its voting action to companies that have consistently underperformed their peers on their R-Factor scores for multiple years.
+State Street announced it will evaluate companies' ESG disclosure and performance using its proprietary R-Factor scoring system.

+- Issuers are able to request their R-Factor score - Beginning this proxy season, State Street will take "appropriate voting action" against board members at S&P 500 firms that are laggards on their scores and by 2022 it will expand its voting action to companies that have consistently underperformed their peers on their R-Factor scores for multiple years.